MA-TTP/TempAdmin-Account/README.md

 7. After you're done, return back to Command Prompt, and (now) press any key.
 8. The window will close automatically.
 Ignore any errors.

 (The script can also be intergrated into other scripts.
-Coming Soon!)
+Use file TempAdminint.bat)

 *SmartScreen always flags bat files from the internet.
 You will only see it the first time you run this.
 VirusTotal result: https://www.virustotal.com/gui/file/5341cbdec64cf1557bee6abccbaaf49696e903d9f62b14f78e7cfd6742f5c9b3?nocache=1
 (for "TempAdmin.bat, 1.0, build 101922